bernhardsen/aco2023_csharp/README.md

 ### Day 7: Camel Cards
 Fun problem.
 Same solution as the other languages.
 I do like the LINQ statements, and how the code reads.
 I think C# is my favorite solution for this problem.

+### Day 8: Haunted Wasteland
+Hated this one.
+Messed up the part 2 brute force.
+Idk why it wouldnt work, but took a break, came back and re-did it and it worked.
+Stupid task :( Not in the mood to make it any better than it is.
+I'll port it to the other languages another day.